rkish3721/Eng3/README.md

 ![unnamed](https://github.com/rkish3721/Eng3/assets/143533512/f964e1ce-5fe3-4822-bf0c-4d395d91436c)

 ### Reflection
-This assignment was relatively easy, at least the beginning.
-I couldn't figure out how to do the second part, but will try it later.
+The first part of this assignment was easy, as all we had to do was print a value.
+I learned how to get the input from the distance sensor in this part.
+In the second, I was supposed to find out how to show the distance with a color on an rgb.
+I could not figure the math out, so I will come back for this later.
+I think if I were to try again, I would make a spreadsheet or some type of organizer to visualize it for me.
 ## Motor_Control
 ### Description & Code
 For this assignment, we had to control a motor's speed by moving a potentiometer.